 - Spending more than you can afford to maintain a supply of substances

 - Detoxification – process of eliminating drugs or alcohol from the body.
-Consists of three steps – evaluation, stabilization, and transition into treatment.
-Offered in a wide variety of settings and at varying intensity levels.
+Consists of three steps – evaluation, stabilization, and transition into treatment

 - Individual and Group Counseling – assessment, treatment planning, and counseling services offered by trained professionals, focused on reducing or stopping substance use, may take place in a private practice, outpatient facility, or inpatient/residential facility

 - Inpatient and Residential Treatment – address more severe substance use disorders requiring round-the-clock attention, residents are placed in 24-hour care and may receive both medical and behavioral health services

 - Outpatient Rehabilitation – typically addresses less severe substance use issues, treatment may include counseling, therapy and drug education

 - Medication-Assisted Treatment (MAT) – combines behavioral therapy and medications to ease the symptoms of withdrawal, reduce cravings, and block the brain’s ability to experience the substance’s effects; typically used to treat opioid (methadone, buprenorphine), alcohol (disulfiram, acamprosate, naltrexone), and smoking (nicotine replacement, bupropion) SUDs

 - Support Groups and 12-Step Programs – non-clinical services often provided by peers or others in recovery, typically used in combination with treatment

 - Specialized Living – provides safe and supportive living environments for those recovering from SUD who want to maintain abstinence from alcohol and drugs (i.e. halfway houses, recovery homes, sober living homes)